See below for a detailed tutorial explanation of the screen shot above

 "Energy" - Proprietary measure of speed for the horse.
 A delta of 5 points is significant.

 "PFDS odds" & "Best odds" - These are the most important columns on the sheet.
 They are fair value odds calculations.
 "PFDS odds" is our original system that takes into account all the horses past performances.
+See blog about PFDS odds.
 "Best odds" looks for a single race in the horses past that may be a better indicator of success than it's most recent races.
+"Best odds" is good for finding long-shots and improving horses.

 "Value" - Compares PFDS odds & Best odds with the True morning line to tell you which horses are the best bets in the race or even entire card.
 Higher value is better with a score greater then $10 being significant.

-The horse's are sorted in each race from top to bottom in order of preference.
-The PFDS odds and Best odds are major factors in the sort.
+The horse's are sorted in each race from top to bottom based on PFDS Odds.
 The ABC letter grade is not included in this sort and may disagree with the sort.